-This pumpkin creme brulee had been my cousin’s contribution to the dessert spread last Thanksgiving, and after trying it, I was immediately in love.
+This pumpkin crème brûlée had been my cousin’s contribution to the dessert spread during Thanksgiving pre-pandemic, and after trying it, I was immediately in love.

-I normally don’t make too many variations of creme brulee as I don’t like tampering with foods that are perfectly scrumptious just as they are.
-I discussed this a bit when I shared my recipe for lavender creme brulee.
+I normally don’t make too many variations of crème brûlée as I don’t like tampering with foods that are perfectly scrumptious just as they are, especially French desserts.
+You guys should know that the French are not a fan of American variations on their classic desserts, but I would argue that they’d probably enjoy this pumpkin twist.

-I’m usually very resistant to adding trendy ingredients like lavender or, say, candied rose petals, because more often than not, I find them excessive and sometimes even overpowering.
+And in all honesty, I’m usually very resistant to adding trendy ingredients like lavender or candied rose petals to desserts, because more often than not, I find them excessive and sometimes even overpowering.

-I find that when I tell people I make pumpkin creme brulee at home, they’re shocked that I can make such a “fancy” dessert.
-But creme brulee is simply fancy in name.
+I find that when I tell people I make pumpkin crème brûlée at home, they’re shocked that I can make such a “fancy” dessert.
+But crème brûlée, in general, is simply just fancy in name.

 The truth is it’s even easier to make than pie or most cakes.
 You don’t even need a kitchen torch to create the burnt sugar topping.
 Just set those ramekins under the broiler as I’ve done here and 30 seconds later, you’ll have a beautiful crunchy topping to break into with your spoon!